Stochastic wave-current interaction in thermal shallow water dynamics: Short time - small wave scaling regime

 We will now take variations in much the same way as done for the Great Lake equations in the Euler-Poincar\'e approach.
 However, there is a crucial difference.
 In the present scaling regime, the Strouhal number ${\rm Sr}$ is not equal to unity.
 Instead, we have $Sr=1/{\rm Fr}$, which is the inverse Froude number.
 Consequently, in the present case, the Euler-Poincar\'e variations of the velocities are taken as,

-The Strouhal number is determined by choosing a time scale.
-To establish a connection with the Newtonian approach in section \ref{stswnewton} and \cite{camassa1992dispersive}, the time scale is chosen in the same way.
-This determines the Strouhal number to be the inverse of the Froude number.
-However, we perform asymptotic analysis in Froude number in the Lagrangian, where the Strouhal number does not explictly appear.
+The averaging has already occured in deriving the Lagrangian \eqref{lag:trgn}, where the Strouhal number does not explictly appear.
+In the variational approach, the Strouhal number appears in the variation of the velocity field.
 We stick with the ${\rm Sr}$ notation to show the flexibility that one has with the variational approach.
-By selecting the value of the Strouhal number later, the results of the previous section can be recovered.
-The variational derivatives of the nondimensional Lagrangian $\ell_{rtGN}$ in equation \eqref{lag:rsGN} are the following:
+By selecting the value of the Strouhal number later, the results of the previous section can be recovered by truncating higher order terms.
+The variational derivatives of the nondimensional Lagrangian $\ell_{rtGN}$ in equation \eqref{lag:trgn} are the following: